African-American history: Post-civil rights era

 On August 11, 2020, Senator Kamala Harris (D-CA) was announced as the first African American woman to run for vice-president on a major party presidential ticket.
 She was elected vice president in the 2020 United States presidential election.
 On August 5, 2024, Harris became the second woman and first African American woman to be a major party's presidential nominee following a virtual roll call from the DNC, in the aftermath of president Joe Biden suspended his campaign.
 She would lose the election to Donald Trump.

+In 2026, Benin offered Beninese citizenship to African Americans.

 Social issues

 After the civil rights movement gains of the 1950s–1970s, due to government neglect, unfavorable social policies, high poverty rates, changes implemented in the criminal justice system and laws, and a breakdown in traditional family units, African-American communities have been suffering from extremely high incarceration rates.
 African Americans have the highest imprisonment rate of any major ethnic group in the world.
 The Southern states, which historically had been involved in slavery and post-Reconstruction oppression, now produce the highest rates of incarceration and death penalty application.